NuGet/Insights/README.md

 Explore packages on a V3 NuGet package source that has a catalog (NuGet.org!) in a highly distributed manner.

+Or, if you want a sales pitch:

-Process all of NuGet.org in less than an hour (*depending on what you want to know 😅).
+> Process all of NuGet.org in less than an hour for less than $10.*

+ (*depending on what you want to know 😅)

 ## Architecture

 The purpose of this repository is to explore charicteristics, oddities, and inconsistencies of NuGet.org's available